vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6-db-secondary-0    1/1   Running 0        27s
 ```

 In your case, `go-demo-6` deployment might not be there.
 If that's the case, it's been a while since you used the application and Knative made the decision to scale it to zero replicas.
-We'll go through scaling-to-zero example later.
+We'll go through a scaling-to-zero example later.
 For now, imagine that you do have that Pod running.

 On the first look, everything looks "normal".
 It as if the application was deployed like any other.
 The only "strange" thing we can observe by looking at the Pods is the name of the one created through the *go-demo-6* Deployment and that it contains two containers instead of one.
 We'll ignore the "naming strangeness" and focus on the latter observation.